feathersui/feathersui-starling/documentation/help/markdown/page-indicator.md

 author: Josh Tynjala

 ---
-# How to use the Feathers PageIndicator component
+# How to use the Feathers `PageIndicator` component

 The `PageIndicator` component displays a series of symbols, with one being highlighted, to show the user which index among a limited set is selected.
 Typically, it is paired with a `List` or a similar component that supports paging.
 The user can tap the `PageIndicator` to either side of the selected symbol to navigate forward or backward.

 ## The Basics

-First, let's create a page indicator and give it a number of symbols.
+First, let's create a `PageIndicator` control, give it a number of pages, and add it to the display list.

 ``` code
 var pages:PageIndicator = new PageIndicator();